verifyica-team/pipeliner/README.md

-### This README.md and other documentation is specific to a branch / release, and may reference unreleased development features.
+### This README.md and other documentation is specific to a branch / release

+### It may reference reference unreleased development features or changes

+### Consult the documentation for the specific branch / release

 ---